bradthornborrow/thedeskofbrad.github.io/content/posts/2021-12-02-setup-git-dotfiles-repository.md

 tags = [ "linux", "git" ]
 +++

-This post covers the basic steps to setup a __Git bare repository__ for tracking and backing up local system config files (a.k.a. `dotfiles`).
+This post covers the basic steps to setup a __Git bare repository__ to track and backup your local system config files (a.k.a. `dotfiles`).
 The process is based on an article I found posted at [Atlassian](https://www.atlassian.com/git/tutorials/dotfiles) which goes into much greater detail.

-To set things up, use the following script to create a bare Git repository and add the `dotfiles` alias to your system `.bashrc` file.
+To set things up, use the following script to create a bare Git repository and add the `dotfiles` alias.
 These commands could also be run individually if preferred.

 ```bash
 #!/bin/sh